Objects

 Using SchemaTypes

-You can provide a type mappings when you create the SchemaBuilder.
-This will allow you to reference the type by name throughout your schema (as a string).
+You can also provide type mappings when you create the SchemaBuilder, which allows you to reference the types by name throughout your schema (as a string).

 builder.objectType('Giraffe', {